fosskers/aura/book/src/aur.md

 # Installing AUR Packages

 Let's walk through the full process of installing an AUR package.
-This will show us how to discover packages, how to install them, and how to deal with problems.
+This will show us how to discover packages, install them, and upgrade them.

 > **💡 Tip:** Just want to update all your AUR packages?
 Aura's author uses
 > `sudo aura -Auax`.